patrykandpatrick/vico/README.md

     ```groovy
     dependencies {

-        // For use with the view system.
+        // Provides the utilities needed to use Vico in the view system.
-        implementation "com.patrykandpatryk.vico:vico-view:1.0.0-alpha.1"
+        implementation "com.patrykandpatryk.vico:view:1.0.0-alpha.1"

-        // For use with Jetpack Compose.
+        // Provides the utilities needed to use Vico in Jetpack Compose.
-        implementation "com.patrykandpatryk.vico:vico-compose:1.0.0-alpha.1"
+        implementation "com.patrykandpatryk.vico:compose:1.0.0-alpha.1"

-        // Optional addition for Jetpack Compose providing a style based on the Material 2 theme.
+        // An optional addition for `vico.compose` that creates a `ChartStyle` based on an M2 Material Theme.
-        implementation "com.patrykandpatryk.vico:vico-compose-m2:1.0.0-alpha.1"
+        implementation "com.patrykandpatryk.vico:compose-m2:1.0.0-alpha.1"

-        // Optional addition for Jetpack Compose providing a style based on the Material 3 theme.
+        // An optional addition for `vico.compose` that creates a `ChartStyle` based on an M3 Material Theme.
-        implementation "com.patrykandpatryk.vico:vico-compose-m3:1.0.0-alpha.1"
+        implementation "com.patrykandpatryk.vico:compose-m3:1.0.0-alpha.1"

         ...
     }
     ```